SciML/StructuralIdentifiability.jl/docs/src/tutorials/using_modeling_toolkit.md

     y_2 = N_{inv}
 \end{cases}$

+This is an infectious desease model defined in [^1].

 The main difference between the input formats in `ModelingToolkit.jl` and `StructuralIdentifiability.jl` is that the output (measured values/functions) must be specified separately in `ModelingToolkit.jl`.
 In this example, measured quantities are presented by $y_1$, $y_2$.

 First, let us define the ODE.
 We will use `@parameters` and `@variables` macro to define parameters and time-depended functions in the ODE.